Why Alberta is throwing billions behind the Keystone XL pipeline | CBC News

 There are legal risks, too.

-Efforts to advance the pipeline has been stymied by years of political, environmental and Indigenous opposition.
+Efforts to advance the pipeline have been stymied by years of political, environmental and Indigenous opposition.

 James Coleman, a law professor at Southern Methodist University in Texas, says the project still faces legal hurdles that could trip up the project in the U.S. That includes a challenge now before a U.S. District Court in Montana launched by environmental and Indigenous groups.